Mastering the Python GitHub API: A Practical Guide for Developers

 try:

-repo = user.create_repo(repo_name, description=repo_description)
+repo = user.create_repo(repo_name, description=repo_description, private=True)

 print(f"Repository '{repo.name}' created successfully!
 URL: {repo.html_url}")